 Buying an intermediate brass instrument is an investment.
 An investment into the future, of development up to the higher grades and performance level, and an investment financially.

 We have all been there.
 Is it worth it, will it last forever, is the sound and tonal quality good enough for a Championship performance?

-Well as a performer who has played at the highest level and on the grandest stages of the world, my honest answer is a resounding “YES”, if you choose the Edgware.
+Well as a performer who has played at the highest level and on the grandest stages of the world, my honest answer is a resounding “YES”, if you choose the Montreux.
 I know it a new brand that many might not have heard of, but trust me, as an old pro-Boosey and Besson Sovereign lover, these instruments are remarkable, in both sound, build quality and price.